quantum-sec/Azure-Sentinel/DataConnectors/Gitlab/README.md

 ## Description
 This log source uses logic app workflow with log analytics send data plugin.
-This Gitlab connector uses 3 types of audit logs (Project Audit, Group Audit and user events).
-For additional audit logs, you can modify the workflow with additional apis.
-For more information on Gitlab audit events, refer to https://docs.gitlab.com/ee/api/audit_events.html
+This GitLab connector uses 3 types of audit logs (Project Audit, Group Audit and user events).
+For additional audit logs, you can modify the workflow with additional APIs.
+For more information on GitLab audit events, refer to https://docs.gitlab.com/ee/api/audit_events.html

 ## Prerequisites
 1. Gitlab personal access token with read permissions for groups and projects.